Frequently asked questions

 What happens after my website launches?

-We don't disappear after launch.
-Every project includes a handover period where we walk you through the CMS, answer questions, and fix anything that comes up in the first few weeks.
+We don't hand over the keys and disappear.
+Every project includes a handover period where we walk you through the CMS, answer questions, and resolve anything that surfaces in the first few weeks.

-Beyond that, most of our clients move into an ongoing relationship through our Website Evolution service.
-This means we continue to refine, update, and improve the site over time — keeping it aligned with your business as it grows and changes.
+Most of our clients then move into an ongoing relationship through Website Evolution.
+This is where we continue to refine, update, and improve the site so it keeps pace with the business as it grows.

 What is Website Evolution?

-Website Evolution is our ongoing service for clients who want their website to keep pace with their business.
-Rather than letting a site gradually fall out of date and then paying for a full rebuild every few years, we make considered improvements on a regular rhythm.
+Website Evolution is our retainer service for clients who want their website to keep pace with their business.
+Rather than letting a site gradually drift out of date and then paying for a full rebuild every few years, we make considered improvements on a regular rhythm.

-That might include updating content, refining page layouts, adding new sections or pages, improving performance, or adapting the site based on how visitors are actually using it.
-It's not a maintenance contract — it's a genuine partnership focused on making the site more effective over time.
+That might include refining content and page layouts, adding new sections or pages, improving performance, strengthening AEO and search visibility, or adapting the site based on how visitors are actually using it.
+It's not a maintenance contract, and it isn't a care plan.
+It's a genuine partnership focused on making the site more effective over time.

-Think of it as the difference between a garden that's tended regularly and one that's redesigned from scratch every three years.
+Think of it as the difference between a garden that's tended regularly and one that gets redesigned from scratch every three years.
 The first approach is more sustainable, more cost-effective, and produces better results.

 Do I need ongoing support for my website?